Musti132/RatePolicy/README.md

 # RatePolicy
 [![Generic badge](https://img.shields.io/badge/PHP-7.4%2B-green.svg)](#)

-###Description
+### Description
 This package is made for fun, it doesn't really have any useability, as this was more for learning how to create packages for Laravel specifically.
-It creates Rate limits for controllers like you would make Policies in laravel.
+It creates Rate limits for controllers like you would make Policies in laravel, it does this by User IP

-Route model binding does not work on the RatePolicy

 ### Installation
 Package hasn't been added to packagist yet.